jukemori/react-product-cards/README.md

 The app includes the following key components:

+### ProductCard
+The Product component represents an individual product.
+It retrieves the product data from the seed.js file and passes it to the Product component for rendering each individual product.
+It receives the product data as props and displays the product title, description, votes, submitter avatar, and product image.
+The product title is rendered as a link.

+When the vote button is clicked, the Product component triggers a callback function provided by the ProductList component to update the vote count for that product.

 ### ProductList
 It retrieves the product data from the ProductCard file and renders each individual product.